 |Although the materials will be modern, the exterior colour and finish will be in keeping with the current church tonally.

-In terms of historic integrity we have been careful to commission something that is modest and modern so as not to detract from the main building.
+In terms of historic integrity we have been careful to commission something that is modest so as not to detract from the main building.

 The only change to the existing church will be the replacement of the lower part of a plain (not stained glass) window, with an oak door into the new space.
 The old tracery above will remain and the door will match others in the church, which were improved a few years ago.